Sign In / Sign Out

-86.3% of ASU students surveyed had not abused prescription drugs during the previous 12 months.
+88.7% of ASU students surveyed had not abused prescription drugs during the previous 12 months.

 When asked whether they had used prescription drugs not prescribed to them during the past 12 months:

-3.5% had abused sedatives (e.g. Xanax, Valium)
+2.0% had taken prescription sedatives not prescribed to them. (e.g. Xanax, Valium)

-6.6% had abused stimulants (e.g. Ritalin, Adderall)
+6.1% had taken prescription stimulants not prescribed to them (e.g. Ritalin, Adderall)

 Even interactions with prescription drugs and over the counter cold medicine or asthma medication can be harmful.
 Always ask your doctor, pharmacist or other medical professional about drug interactions, including those between alcohol and prescription medications.